 An algorithm that checks every possible solution (even with pruning) can easily run for billions of years on a single real-life planning problem.
 What we really want is to find the best solution in the limited time at our disposal.
-Planning competitions (such as the International Timetabling Competition) show that local search variations (tabu search, simulated annealing, ...) usually perform best for real-world problems given real-world time limitations.
+Planning competitions (such as the International Timetabling Competition) show that Local Search variations (Tabu Search, Simulated Annealing, Late Acceptance, ...) usually perform best for real-world problems given real-world time limitations.